crmcog/sf-cog/docs/README.md

 ## Where to start?

-A good place will be to go over [why you should learn salesforce](/why-learn-salesforce) in this day and age.
+A good place to start is to go over [why you should learn salesforce](/why-learn-salesforce) in this day and age.

 Or, you can jump to the topic of interest here or through the top navigation bar.